sqlxpert/lights-off-aws/README.md

 * You can also tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* If you tag your own custom CloudFormation stacks, Lights Out will even delete and recreate expensive resources on schedule!
+* If you tag your own custom CloudFormation stacks, Lights Off will even delete and recreate expensive resources on schedule!

 Jump to: